Someshog/Netflixclone/README.md

 1) Clone the Repository.
 2) Navigate to the Project Directory.
 3) Open index.html located in the project folder in your browser.
 4) To track user interactions and handle post requests effectively, we'll integrate Express.js into our project.
-Follow these steps to set up the environment: npm install express
+Follow these steps to set up the environment: npm install express.
 5)Organize Project Structure: To maintain a clean project structure, create a public folder where all static assets (HTML, CSS, client-side JavaScript) will reside.
 Keep the server.js file outside the public folder to secure server-side logic.
-6) Now, run the command - npm start server.js
+6) Now, run the command: npm start server.js.
 7) App should be listening on port 3000.

 Contact